mistweaverco/docker.build/README.md

 <p></p>

-A free and open-source Docker registry.
+A free and open-source Docker registry, without any pull rate limits.

 <p></p>

+We're using [Kimbia](https://kimbia.mwco.app) to manage this project.

+Use `kimbia describe` to get more information about this project.

+<p></p>

+Fee free to use this registry for your projects, or fork it and host your own.

 </div>